An Introduction to 20th-Century England (1901–2000)

 The 1945 election saw an unexpected Labour bringing with it nationalisation and Welfare State legislation which included the creation of the National Health Service.

 Post-war architects and planners were confident they could raise standards of living with housing projects in Britain’s cities and in new towns.
-Meanwhile the coronation of Queen Elizabeth II (r.1952–present), the first to be televised, prompted talk of a new Elizabethan age.
+Meanwhile the coronation of Queen Elizabeth II (r.1952–2022), the first to be televised, prompted talk of a new Elizabethan age.

 During the later 1950s and the 1960s, cars, washing machines, fridges, telephones and holidays all became increasingly affordable elements of everyday life.
 In 1957 Harold Macmillan could proclaim ‘prosperity such as we have never had … in the history of this country’.